DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 Pass the [path to a JavaScript file](common-concepts/inject-scripts-into-tested-pages.md#inject-a-javascript-file) to inject its content.

-> Relative paths resolve from the current working directory.
+> Relative paths are resolved against the current working directory.

 Use the [fixture.clientScripts](../test-api/test-code-structure.md#inject-scripts-into-tested-pages) and [test.clientScripts](../test-api/test-code-structure.md#inject-scripts-into-tested-pages) methods in test code to inject scripts for an individual fixture or test.